 In addition to the multiemployer plans described above, the Association sponsors nonqualified supplemental retirement and 401(k) plans.
-The supplemental retirement plan is unfunded and had a projected benefit obligation of \$2,154 and a net underfunded status of \$2,154 at December 31, 2019.
-Assumptions used to determine the projected benefit obligation as of December 31, 2019 included a discount rate of 3.30 percent and a rate of compensation increase of 3.00 percent.
-The expenses of these nonqualified plans included in noninterest expenses were \$560, \$553, and \$31 for 2019, 2018, and 2017, respectively.
+The supplemental retirement plan is unfunded and had a projected benefit obligation of \$2,496 and a net underfunded status of \$2,496 at December 31, 2020.
+Assumptions used to determine the projected benefit obligation as of December 31, 2020 included a discount rate of 2.60 percent.
+The expenses of these nonqualified plans included in noninterest expenses were \$653, \$560, and \$553 for 2020, 2019, and 2018, respectively.